Jump to:

 How to Smoke Leg of Lamb - Step-by-Step

 - Rub the lamb with your choice of seasonings.
 (We kept it simple because we really wanted the meat to showcase the delicate olive wood aromas.
-Just some kosher salt, pepper and a bit of dry oregano, all to taste).
+Just some kosher salt, pepper, garlic and a bit of dry oregano, all to taste).
 Rub all sides liberally, including the fat cap if you chose to keep it.

 TIP: Be sure to completely thaw the lamb and bring it to room temperature before smoking it.